 An electron beam is subject to the effect of the fast ion instability (FII).
 Ions are created by interaction of the beam with the residual gas molecules.
 The ions may dilute the emittance of the electron bunch in an electron beam by a mechanism similar to the effect of the electron cloud on the positron bunch in a positron beam [7].
 Similarly, ions may couple bunches within a train.
 The instability threshold depends on the beam configuration, bunch charge density, and residual gas pressure.
 The FII can dilute the emittance of the electron beam and ultimately limit the bunch and current density of the electron damping ring if not controlled.
-We will use the CesrTA to explore the fast ion instability in the emittance, charge density, and beam current regime that is characteristic of the ILC electron damping ring.
+It will be possible to use the CesrTA to explore the fast ion instability in the emittance, charge density, and beam current regime that is characteristic of the ILC electron damping ring.
+Our expectation is that most research in this area will take place at other facilities such as the KEK-ATF and we do not intend to have a major effort on this topic.

 Ions will oscillate transversely in the field of the electron beam with a frequency that depends on the mass of the ion species and the charge of the electron bunch.
 The appearance of that frequency in the spectrum of the stored electron beam is a signature of the beam ion interaction.
-It is anticipated that the ion density will increase along the length of the train of bunches, and we will measure individual bunch size, frequency, and tune shift to further characterize the effect.
+It is anticipated that the ion density will increase along the length of the train of bunches, and CesrTA will be capable of measuring individual bunch sizes, frequency, and tune shifts to further characterize the effect.